 Instead of Jack-o-lanterns, people on the Isle of Man carve ‘Moots’.
-Here’s how to carve turnip lanterns for Halloween or as it’s called on the Isle of Man, Hop tu Naa
+Here’s how to carve turnip lanterns for a traditional taste of Halloween and Hop tu Naa

 Hop tu Naa on the Isle of Man is celebrated in much the same way and on the same day as Halloween.
 Not much is different and you’ll see trick-or-treaters, share scary tales, and indulge in plenty of sweets.
 There are differences though, one being that turnips are carved as jack-o-lanterns instead of pumpkins.
 Carved ‘Moots’ have been made for centuries and many families still make them to this day.

 It was my first time to carve a turnip.
 Swede actually.
 Rutabega if you’re from the states.
 However, you want to call this cabbagey root vegetable.
 It’s interesting to think that I never saw a turnip in person until I was a teenager and didn’t taste one until my 20s.
 They’re as uncommon where I grew up as pumpkins were in the UK until relatively recently.

 Though most turnips are carved with scary Jack-o-lantern faces I chose to go with a prettier and more Autumn-styled design for my first attempt.
 The process started with hollowing out the inside of a turnip with a knife, a spoon, and plenty of hacking.
 There has got to be a quicker way of doing it and I’d appreciate it if you can share any suggestions.
 Update: in 2017 we made moots by first using a drill to hollow out the centers.
 Watch the video below to see how we did it.

 Next, I used a few sharp yet blunt tools to carve a design into the exterior.
 Only a few millimeters deep, I was surprised by how much light came through when the turnip votive was lit.
 I’m actually fairly impressed with how pretty the light coming from the turnip is when sitting in a dark room.
 I could definitely see these eco-friendly decorations being used as table decorations for autumn parties and events.